frodrigo/PyKOpeningHours/README.md

 Building
 ========

+To build it the python way:

+python3 setup.py build

-The usual for any cmake project:
+Or to build it the usually way for any cmake project:

 mkdir build
 cd build